Batman Unlimited: Animal Instincts: Cast

+Reception

+Batman Unlimited: Animal Instincts received generally favorable reviews.

 Production

 The film's name and character designs are taken from Mattel's toy line.
 As such, several releases of the video include a small "Bat-Flyer" toy that can be used with the Batman figures from the line (said toy is pictured above for the special Blu-Ray/DVD/Digital release).

-Alastair Duncan, who voices Alfred Pennyworth in the film, reprises this role from The Batman.